rust-lang/rust/docs/usage.md

 $ $cg_clif_dir/build/cargo.sh build
 ```

-This will build and run your project with rustc_codegen_cranelift instead of the usual LLVM backend.
+This will build your project with rustc_codegen_cranelift instead of the usual LLVM backend.

 ## Rustc